KangHyunWook/Signal-Estimation/README.md

 # NYUAD Project

-An ongoing project for respiratory rate estimation, collaborating with New York University, Abudhabi.
+An ongoing project for respiratory rate estimation, collaborating with New York University, Abu Dhabi.